raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 from pygame.locals import *
 from morse_lookup import *
 ```
 Next let's put the code in that will run on our separate *thread*.
-To do this you can just define a function and this is what is run *on* that thread.
+To do this you can just define a function and this will be what is run *on* that thread.
 Add this function to your code just below the `wait_for_keyup` function:
 ```python
 def decoder_thread():
     global key_up_time